 Violet Jessop: The woman who beat death

-Her father died shortly after arriving in England, and her mother, who suffered a debilitating injury, left young Violet the responsibility of caring for younger siblings.
-She began working to support her family at a young age, and after several years she was able to secure a prestigious position on the White Star Line.
+Her father died shortly after arriving in England.
+Her mother, who suffered a debilitating injury, left young Violet with the responsibility of caring for her younger siblings.
+She began working to support her family at a young age.
+After several years, she was able to secure a prestigious position in the White Star Line.

-These three “monsters of the ocean” were called the Olympic, the Titanic and the Gigantic (later christened the Britannic).
+These three “monsters of the sea” were called Olympic, Titanic, and Gigantic (later christened Britannic).
 You may be familiar with the names, and most certainly familiar with the way at least two of these ocean liners ended their story.

 The three shipwrecks Violet Jessop survived